tiloc/faiadashu/doc/overview.md

 Support for the FHIR Standard is focussed on the R4 release which is located here: [![FHIR R4](fhir-logo-www.png)](https://hl7.org/fhir/R4/)  https://hl7.org/fhir/R4/

 ### Theme
+## Styles
-Theme - including text and colors - is obtained through the Material theme of the app.
+Styles - including text and colors - is obtained through the Material theme of the app.
 Both dark and light schemes work.

+## Views and behaviors
+Numerous additional parameters - incl. which Widgets to use for views - can be handed into the `QuestionnaireFiller` through the `questionnaireTheme` parameter.

 ### Locale
 Locale is explicitly passed to the library during the initialization of the `QuestionnaireFiller`.